Introduction To Yucca Plant

 The rhizomes are the modified stem of the Yucca plant that arises from the base of the parent plant and then spread horizontally in all directions.
 These stems of Rhizomes give rise to more stems and roots.
 The roots although appear like the main roots but are rhizomatic in nature and support these stems.
 The rhizomatic stems lead to the formation of a new plant having flowers and leaves.
 This results in the thicking of the Yucca plant which otherwise may appear to be skinny.
 Not all species of Yucca plant produces Rhizomes.
 The formation of firm roots and stems of Rhizomes makes it difficult to uproot a Yucca plant.

 - Yucca is used for curing diseases like diabetes, cholesterol migration, high blood pressure, liver and gall bladder disorders and stomach ulcers.
 It also reveals arthritis problems like pain, swelling and stiffness.

 - Roots of Yucca plant are used in manufacturing industries as a natural foaming and flavouring agents.
 They’re used in making soaps, fruit beers and other carbonated beverages.
 Some varieties of Yucca is utilised for the production of new medicines.

 - Yucca is widely used as a fancy plant in gardens.
 Lately, this plant has become very attractive as a garden plant in the states of the US, United Kingdom and Canada.

 - Due to the presence of Saponin compounds in the roots of the Yucca plant, it has been known to be natively used as shampoo by the American.

-- Some recipes of Mexicans are cooked with the flower petals of Yucca plant.
+- Some Mexican recipes are cooked with the flower petals of the Yucca plant.